mmugzo/mmugzo/README.md

 For Freelance Projects showcase and cookie cutters.

 - 🔭 I’m currently working on ...
 Python and React Freelance Projects
 - 🌱 I’m currently learning ...
+React Native and Kafka Driven Design
 - 👯 I’m looking to collaborate on ...
+Python Projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Freelance Gigs
 - 📫 How to reach me: ... muggo.sam@gmail.com